buildingsareheavy/ando/README.md

 - [Pa11y](https://pa11y.org/) a command-line interface which loads web pages and highlights any accessibility issues it finds.
 Useful for when you want to run a one-off test against a web page.
 - [VSCE](https://github.com/microsoft/vscode-vsce) - The Visual Studio Code Extension Manager.
 - [Vue-CLI](https://cli.vuejs.org/) for quickly scaffolding Single Page Applications.
-- [WP-CLI](https://wp-cli.org/) is the command-line interface for WordPress.
-You can update plugins, configure multisite installations and much more, without using a web browser.
 - [yo](https://github.com/yeoman/yo) CLI tool for running [Yeoman](https://yeoman.io/) generators.
   </details>